ceci-bortolozzi/ceci-bortolozzi.github.io/_posts/2021-10-15-blockchain-nasa.md

 When asked about the blockchain project Maarten Velthuijs just seems to shrug it off. ““I don’t know.
 We keep trying to tell people, but it doesn’t seem to stick.”

 The truth is, the small town’s poverty aid plan runs on a simple app, using very simple code, running on very simple databases.
 It works wonderfully too, but it doesn’t run on a blockchain.
-A blockchain might be a bit of an overkill for certain projects.
+As we say in video games, a blockchain might be a bit of an overkill for certain projects.

 ### But it’s the safest way to move data!